subvisual/subvisual.com/src/posts/2020-06-20-tech-stack-matters.md

 Again, I advocate for easy to change here, because remember that's what we are prioritising.
-If you really need the interactivity in the client, which is a resonable argument to make, use something like PJAX, Stymulus or LiveView (there are likely others), who allow you to handle mostly everything from your server and remove the duplication of routing, state management, etc. You do lose the ability to have the app work offline, which, let's face it, is a fringe scenario anyway and in most (if not all) cases not relevant at this stage.
+If you really need the interactivity in the client, which is a resonable argument to make, use something like PJAX, Stymulus or LiveView (there are likely others), which allows you to handle mostly everything from your server and remove the duplication of routing, state management, etc. You do lose the ability to have the app work offline, which, let's face it, is a fringe scenario anyway and in most (if not all) cases not relevant at this stage.